AnimalConservation.

 Two-ToedSloth.

 Though not uncommon in the wild, deforestation and other forms of habitat destruction remain threats for the sloth.
 The are considered a threatened species by the IUCN.
-Wilstem is proud to be the home of Luna, our two-toed sloth.
+Wilstem is proud to be the home of Luna and Willow, our two-toed sloths.

 The binturong is a fierce, canopy-dwelling carnivore, with a prehensile tail, a sweet tooth for figs, and it smells like buttered popcorn.
 Binturongs are listed as vulnerable in some parts of their range and endangered in others.
 Nowhere are they common, though, and they are currently at risk due to habitat destruction, poaching for traditional Asian medicines, and the fur and pet trade.